kunpengcompute/KAE/README.md

 ## More Information

-For further assistance, contact Huawei Support at:
+For further assistance and QA, contact Huawei Support at:

 <https://www.huaweicloud.com/kunpeng/software/accelerator.html>